 European city breaks are awesome for lots and lots of different reasons.
-Vienna vs Prague, among the lovely cities to book a trip and stay at in Europe.
+Vienna and Prague are among the most lovely cities to book a trip and stay at in Europe.
 But what is better?
 Here is a comparison of Vienna vs Prague to help you understand the differences between these two wonderful cities.

 If you’re already based in Europe, these urban trips offer you the privilege of immersing yourself in an entirely new environment in a matter of hours.
 And if you’re from another continent, European travel is probably on your personal bucket list.

-Get a kick out of trying to speak a new language badly, indulge in rich cuisine with a fascinating history, and have fun choosing from among countless cultural offerings.
+Get a kick out of trying to speak a new language badly, indulge in rich cuisine with a fascinating history, and have fun choosing from countless cultural offerings.

 You’ll be able to enjoy the unique geography of the city you choose as your destination no matter where you end up, and in many cases, famous European cities can easily be explored by public transport — or even better, mostly on foot.

 The fact that you really can’t go wrong when you’re deciding where to head for your next European urban vacation or quick getaway (yes, even if you’ve been to the city you’re thinking of before) almost makes it harder to choose, though!